Cacti are an excellent plant for beginners because they’re easy, low maintenance, and can be grown indoors or outdoors!

 You shouldn’t take more than three or four leaves per cutting because each leaf only contains enough nutrients for a single growing season before it withers away completely.

-In general, you should take your cactus cuttings in the spring or early summer.
+Generally, you should take your succulent cuttings in the spring or early summer.
 This is when they are most likely to root and grow into healthy plants.

 However, you can easily propagate cacti from cuttings at any time of the year.